-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation consideration of development proposals, private plan change requests and submissions on Plan Reviews which are outside the Change 1 Map A FDAs, priority greenfield and existing urban areas; and/or - which exceed the minimum targets in Table 6.2.1a; and - are consistent with and give effect to the NPS-UD; and - amendments to Policy 6.3.11 Monitoring and Review, Policy 6.3.12 Future Development Areas; and - change the status of FDAs to Greenfield Areas, with no restrictions on the quantum or timing of development; and the changes outlined below; and/or - in the case of resource consents, are of a minor nature (including zoning anomalies) and do not offend the overall strategic planning competition and supply to land and housing markets.
-Change 1 does not give effect to the NPS-UD in a number of fundamental ways, and in this respect cannot be supported in its current form.
-The submitters do not consider the approach taken is sound planning in the Greater Christchurch context.
-There has been a 'flood' of private plan change applications lodged seeking urban rezoning since the NPS-UD was gazetted.
-They consider there is clearly strong 'pent up' demand for further housing and business land, unable to be progressed prior to this due to the very restrictive CRPS urban growth management 'regime'.
-Comprehensive change to the RPS policy framework is needed now to enable private plan change requests and [district plan] reviews to respond to and implement the NPS-UD. certainty to landowners, developers and the wider community regarding future urban growth in Greater Christchurch.
-We consider this remains a key aspect of strategic planning in the sub-region and enables infrastructure providers to efficiently and effectively plan and programme infrastructure investment.
-We are satisfied that the current capacity assessment is sufficiently robust to guide the planning response proposed through this Proposed Change.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation minimum targets in Table 6.2.1a; and - are consistent with and give effect to the NPS-UD; and - amendments to Policy 6.3.11 Monitoring and Review, Policy 6.3.12 Future Development Areas; and - change the status of FDAs to Greenfield Areas, with no restrictions on the quantum or timing of development; and the changes outlined below; and/or - in the case of resource consents, are of a minor nature (including zoning anomalies) and do not offend the overall strategic planning intent of the Chapter 6.
+And Any consequential amendments and such other additional or alternative relief as gives effect to the intent of this submission and is consistent with the interests of the Submitter. prior to this due to the very restrictive CRPS urban growth management 'regime'.
+Comprehensive change to the RPS policy framework is needed now to enable private plan change requests and [district plan] reviews to respond to and implement the NPS- UD. this Proposed Change.
 Bringing forward development capacity significantly beyond that required to meet housing targets is considered inappropriate and less likely to achieve the wider NPS-UD objective to establish a well-functioning urban environment, not the overarching purpose of the RMA to promote the sustainable management of natural and physical resources.
 The next capacity assessment will update and review development capacity and guide any need to identify additional land in accordance with the NPS-UD.
 Any additional flexibilities to the planning framework will be addressed through future processes, including the full review of the CRPS.